How To Capture A Man’s Heart

 A man who is driven by his need for sexual conquest is rarely in touch with his own sense of sexual pleasure, and his lovers rarely feel that they are making love with a complete person.
 There is a sense of being with a technician, perhaps even an automaton.
 He may be thrusting away hard and fast, using great sexual techniques, but he is no more human than a vibrator!
 It’s like a performance!

 However, I would also add that in some cases, such sexual behaviour in men is driven by delayed ejaculation.
 This is the inability to ejaculate during sex, which is caused by emotional or psychological issues.
 These can include anger towards women, withholding connection from women, and resentment towards one’s sexual partner.
+It’s hardly a recipe for happy or fulfilling sex.
+What this means in practice is that you do not have to be a master of technique to know how …

-… how to be a good lover.
+How to be a good lover.

 A good lover is a lover who is in touch with himself and his feelings and his partner’s needs.
 He is a lover who knows enough to vary the format of sex.
 He knows how to bring his or her partner to orgasm, and how to take his or her own pleasure, and he will also feel confident about how he and his partner enjoy sex.
+As you can imagine, that’s a more likely recipe for both long term faithfulness and long term sexual pleasure.
+(Footnote: this makes interesting reading.)

 Faulty Belief 2